klauswuestefeld/lizardspock/README.md

   - Import the project into [Eclipse Android SDK](http://developer.android.com/sdk/index.html).

-  - Run the project on two devices with Sneer installed. :)
+  - Run on devices with Sneer installed and play. :)

 Usage